Sawtry Admissions Policy 2017 – 2018

 Tel: or 01223 699200 (for September starting students)

-Please find below the weblink to copies of the determined admission arrangements for admission in 2016 and 2017:
+Please find below the weblink to copies of the determined admission arrangements for admission:

-If you are applying for an In-Year place; i.e. you want a place at SVA for any student after September 2016, you must download an application form from the Cambs County Council website:
+If you are applying for an in-year place; i.e. you want a place at Sawtry Village Academy for any student after the start of September, you must download an application form from the Cambs County Council website:

 01223 699662 (for in-year admissions) Admissions Officer: Bettina Cuipa

-SVA follows the oversubscription criteria of Cambridgeshire County Council as set out below:
+Sawtry Village Academy follows the over-subscription criteria of Cambridgeshire County Council as set out below:

 Children who have a statement of special educational needs that names the school will be admitted.
 NB.
 Those children with a statement of special educational needs that does not name the school will be referred to Student Assessment and Resources (STAR) Team to determine an appropriate place.